twaclaw/canismajor/CONTRIBUTING.md

+# PRs and other forms of contributing are welcome!

-Thanks a lot for you interest.
+**Thanks a lot for you interest!!!**

-If you have ideas for improvements or want to contribute additional features, such as working on the speech recognition part so that it understands young children, etc. Your contributions are very welcome.
+If you have ideas for improvements or want to contribute additional features, such as working on the speech recognition part so that it understands young children, adding awesome [templates](./templates/), etc. Your contributions are very welcome.

-# PRs are welcome!
+## Steps to submit a pull request

 ### Fork [this repository](https://github.com/twaclaw/canismajor.git)